INCEPTdk/adaptr/cran-comments.md

 ## Release summary

-This is a minor release implementing new functionality, updating documentation, and fixing multiple minor issues, mostly in validation of supplied arguments.
+This release implements new functionality, an important bug fix, and various minor updates to documentation and other minor issues and changes.

 ## R CMD check results